HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 <div data-name="Service Account Key">

 1. Create a service account key from the UI and download the JSON.
 Follow the steps for [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) in the Google Cloud Identity and Access Management guide.
-2. After downloading the JSON for the service account key, update or create references to the JSON, your projectID, and your bucket in your `lse-values.yaml` file:
+2. After downloading the JSON for the service account key, update or create references to the JSON, your projectID, and your bucket in your `lse-values.yaml` file.
+   Optionally, you can choose a folder by specifying `folder` (default is `""` or omit this argument):

 ```yaml
 global: